-Standard League Teams: Each member company may enter as many teams as it desires.
-Each team will consist of up to fifteen (15) racers (traditional alpine skiers, snowboarders, telemark or cross country skiers, physically disabled skiers, and skiers with specialized equipment).
+1. Standard League Teams: Each member company may enter as many teams as it desires.
+Each team will consist of up to twenty (20) racers (traditional alpine skiers, snowboarders, telemark or cross country skiers, physically disabled skiers, and skiers with specialized equipment).

+a.
 Each member company should make every attempt to insure that all teams are equally competitive by balancing the point earning potential of racers on each team.
-This will be done by each member company on the "honor" system.
-A team of 5 or fewer racers need not be balanced with the larger teams of up to 15 members.
+This will be done by each member company on the “honor” system.
+A team of five (5) or fewer racers need not be balanced with the larger teams of up to twenty (20) members.